This post is about all the great events and activities in New Orleans during the holiday season.

-This event will take place on December 10th and 11th in 2022.
+This event will take place on December 9th and 10th in 2023.

-Tickets prices are yet to be announced.
+Ticket prices are $40 - $50.
 Click here for additional information.

 All proceeds from this tour benefit the PRC, which is dedicated to preserving the unique and wonderful architecture of New Orleans.